helical-itn/glo_seg_tf/README.md

 # Glomeruli segmentation (U-Net)
-Using deep learning (U-Net) in segmenting glomeruli on histopathological images of kidney tissue
+Using deep learning (U-Net) for segmentation of glomeruli on histopathological images of kidney tissue

 ## Used data